endernewton/tf-faster-rcnn/README.md

   - **Support for visualization**.
 The current implementation will summarize statistics of losses, activations and variables during training, and dump it to a separate folder for tensorboard visualization.
 The computing graph is also saved for debugging.

 ### Prerequisites
   - A basic Tensorflow installation. r0.12 is fully tested. r0.10+ should in general be fine.
-For experimenting the original RoI pooling (which requires modification of the C++ code in tensorflow), you can check out my tensorflow [fork](https://github.com/endernewton/tensorflow).
+Though it is not required, for experimenting the original RoI pooling (which requires modification of the C++ code in tensorflow), you can check out my tensorflow [fork](https://github.com/endernewton/tensorflow).
   - Python packages you might not have: `cython`, `python-opencv`, `easydict` (similar to [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn)).

 ### Installation